chhavviii/chhavviii/README.md

 - 👋 Hi, I’m @chhavviii
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently working on DSA problems
 - 💞️ I’m looking to collaborate on a website project
 - 📫 How to reach me contact me on my LinkedIn account https://www.linkedin.com/in/chhavi-tyagi-786675230